mgulati3/BrewBot-AI/README.md

 # BrewBot AI Coffee Shop

 A full-stack AI–powered coffee shop application featuring a modular, agent-driven Python backend (deployed on RunPod) and a React Native (Expo) mobile frontend.
-Users can chat with the bot to browse the menu, place orders, receive personalized recommendations, and complete a simulated checkout—all in a warm, coffee-shop aesthetic.
+Users can chat with the bot to browse the menu, place orders, receive personalized recommendations, and complete a simulated checkout all in a warm, coffee-shop aesthetic.

 ---